Tamiru3/House-Sell-in-King-County/README.md

 ![Correlation between the price of homes and other features](https://user-images.githubusercontent.com/37712711/136503211-523892ef-e32d-44ba-aac5-32477b87defb.png).

 Among the many factors, Bathrooom happens to be multicolinear with other features.
+We can conclude that home pricing in King County is highyl affected or positively asociated with sqft_living and home grade.

 Conclusions